09 Mar Healing trauma

 Trauma counselling and somatic psychotherapy

 Somatic psychotherapy is a place where it is about you.
-It is nothing about meeting the needs of anyone around you.
-Through the body and mind we work together (7).
+It is a place to feel safe and to grow strength.
+Through the body and mind we work together, so you feel more in control.
 Gradually you can begin to:

 • discharge the built up energy in your body and be less reactive